liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/profile-info.md

 ---
-title: "Profile Info"
+title: 'Profile Info'
-description: "An element used to identify the author or owner and other related metadata of an asset in sites."
+description: 'An element used to identify the author or owner and other related metadata of an asset in sites.'
-layout: "guide"
+layout: 'guide'
 order: 435
+draft: false
 ---

 ![Profile info types](/images/lexicon/sites/ProfileInfoTypes.jpg)